-While YMCAs work and respond locally, YMCA England & Wales acts as the national council, supporting each local charity within our federation and acting as a national voice with Government and decision makers.
+While YMCAs work and respond locally to support young people, YMCA England & Wales supports each local charity and acts as a national voice.

 We support local YMCAs by promoting high standards of working, sharing best practice, fundraising on their behalf, partnering with them to pilot new projects and providing training opportunities for staff and volunteers.